-**Important: please add email@example.com to your safe senders list.
-If you have questions about your application status, contact the Office of Graduate Admissions at firstname.lastname@example.org or (336) 278-7600.
+**Important: please add firstname.lastname@example.org to your safe senders list.
+If you have any questions about missing documents, please contact CASPA first.
+After speaking with CASPA, if you still have questions, please contact the Office of Graduate Admissions at 336-278-7600 or email@example.com.

 Elon requires a letter of recommendation from an academic reference, but I’ve already used the 3 recommenders through CASPA.
 Is there another recommendation form I can send directly to Elon?

 If you have used all 3 recommenders through CASPA and need a recommendation form for an academic reference (or health professions advisory committee), you may download the Elon PA Recommendation Form.
 The recommender must submit it directly to Elon via email (firstname.lastname@example.org), fax (336.278.7699, attn.
 Graduate Admissions), or mail:

 When is the application deadline?

 The application deadline is January 15 with priority given to candidates who complete their application by November 1.
 The committee will begin reviewing applications in September and continue through February, when final interviews are conducted.
 The Elon PA program accepts applications on a modified rolling basis so applicants are encouraged to apply early.